s3r3t0/sereto/docs/getting_started/settings.md

         - attributes

-## Finding settings
+## Other settings

 ### `categories`

-List of finding categories.
+List of categories, such as DAST, SAST, infrastructure, etc.

 ## Full configuration example